 After 7 years of working with CAN I currently have the privilege of job sharing the General Manager role with the wonderful June Moorhouse.
 As General Manager I enjoy leading a fantastic, professional and creative team who are committed to inspiring arts outcomes that honour the stories from the communities we work with.
 In 2017 I also begin my Master of Human Rights at Curtin University’s Centre for Human Rights Education, which I look forward to synergizing with what we do here at CAN.

-In a previous life I acquired diverse and extensive experience in management and business operations mainly in the retail sector.
-I then went on to teach management in a range of sectors from community services, mining, state, local and federal government departments and even the emergency services sector!
+During the last seven years at CAN, I have managed the organisation’s training and capacity building, managed community projects, led operations and contributed to CAN’s strategic direction.
+Previous to CAN, I gained extensive experience in business by teaching skills to a range of sectors from community services, mining, state, local and federal government departments and even the emergency services sector!